Harry Osborn (2002 film series character): Spider-Man (2002)

 On Thanksgiving, Harry tries again to present his girlfriend to his father during dinner with Peter and his Aunt May, but Norman, who discovers that Peter is Spider-Man, suddenly leaves in a hurry.
-Harry pleads with him to stay for dinner with him and Mary Jane, but Norman uncharacteristically insults MJ, ordering his son to dump her as soon as he is satisfied with her, and then storms off.
-Harry is saddened by the lack of attention by his father, and, to make it worse, MJ overhears Norman and calls him a creep, and an angry Harry defends him, saying that the "creep" was his father.
+Harry pleads with him to stay for dinner with him and Mary Jane, but Norman uncharacteristically insults Mary Jane, ordering his son to dump her as soon as he is satisfied with her, and then storms off.
+Harry is saddened by the lack of attention by his father, and, to make it worse, Mary Jane overhears Norman and calls him a creep, and an angry Harry defends him, saying that the "creep" was his father.

-While Aunt May is in hospital after being attacked by the Goblin, Harry goes to visit her, but finds Peter and MJ getting intimate with each other.
+While Aunt May is in the hospital after being attacked by the Goblin, Harry goes to visit her, but finds Peter and Mary Jane getting intimate with each other.
 With his feelings hurt, Harry goes to his father, telling him he was right about everything, MJ included, and unwittingly reveals to the Goblin Spider-Man's true weakness: Mary Jane.
-The Green Goblin uses this to bait Spider-Man into another fight by kidnapping MJ, but is killed by his own glider after attempting to kill Spider-Man.
+The Green Goblin uses this to bait Spider-Man into another fight by kidnapping Mary Jane, but is killed by his own glider after attempting to kill Spider-Man.
 Following Norman's last wish to not let Harry know about his villainous split-personality, Spider-Man removes the Goblin's costume and returns Norman's body to the Osborn mansion, but Harry walks in.
-Distraught and assuming it was Spider-Man who killed Norman, Harry tries to shoot the hero, but Spider-Man vanishes.
+Distraught and mistakenly assuming it was Spider-Man who killed Norman, Harry tries to shoot the hero, but Spider-Man vanishes.

 During Norman's funeral, Harry swears vengeance towards Spider-Man, but expresses his gratitude that Peter is the only family he has left.